 A large part of our work is sharing information that enables others to make informed decisions.
 From best practices to tools that track and share data, or educational activities, we hope our resources are of use to you as you live, work and play in the region.

-Biosphere Terrestrial Atlas
+Howe Sound Biosphere Terrestrial Atlas and tutorial

-Wind, currents and winter storms create an ongoing inventory of garbage on the water and shoreline, from very small to large.
-Eyes on the water are helpful for early detection and action before the situation worsens.
-There are a growing number of resources available for people to action.
 The Marine Debris Reporting Form (Marine Stewardship Initiative) helps share photos and track the location.
 Download this resource guide that is a comprehensive list for: reporting; disposal; data visualization/mapping; reference documents; marine debris; legal; local waste management plans; cleanup funding; relevant organizations/groups; education & advocacy.

 Contribute to the iNaturalist Átl'ḵa7tsem / Howe Sound Biosphere Region Project and help build a picture of the species in the area.
-As of March 2023, around 4400 species have already been identified.

 If you need some help identifying species, you can download the Seek app to your phone.
 Powered by AI and INaturalist, it identifies species and lets you upload directly to INaturalist where other users can agree or suggest another species.
 Take up challenges and collect badges as you go.
 For birds, the Merlin or eBird apps are also very useful.